PrincessFoxx/Library/README.md

 - [x] Proper separation of user interface from programmatic logic (e.g. MVC model)
 - [ ] Proper comment documentation style (e.g. JavaDoc)
 - [ ] Use of any advanced programming concepts beyond the grade 12 course (approved by Mr. Wachs) – this can be used up to 5 times

+# Conclusion
+## Did I meet my goals?
+I met all of the goals I set for myself!
+I am very happy with the result of this project.
+I think I did a good job of making a simple library program that is easy to use.
+I think I did a good job of making a good/secure log in system.
+I think I did a good job of making a page to display all books in the library.
+I think I did a good job of making a page to show the details of a book.
+I think I did a good job of making a custom database to store all the books and users.
+I think I did a good job of making a custom login system that prevents a user from logging in with the wrong password, and prevents the wrong user type from accessing the wrong page (admin to user and vice versa).

+## What did I learn?
+- Middleware - I learned what middleware is and how to use it.
+- OOP - Because I was asking for help form a friend they suggested I use OOP.
+I learned how to apply the OOP model to php.
+- MVC - I learned what MVC is and how to use it.
+- Database - I learned how to make a database out of json.

+## What obstacles did I face?
+- The major problem I had was with authorization and middleware.

+## If I had more time, what would I do?
+As I plain to add to this for my 40S project I forced myself to stop at parts so this is moot.

+## Is this efficient?
+The one thing that technically incorrect is my use of the `503` error and how I implemented it.
+Using [this](https://github.com/PrincessFoxx/Library/blob/master/src/Middleware/RoutingErrorMiddleware.php#L52-L55) switch statement along with [this](https://github.com/PrincessFoxx/Library/blob/master/src/Middleware/RoutingErrorMiddleware.php#L56-L57) return is incorrect as its not being used as a error so it being in my error catching middleware is not right.
+I *should* have made it a custom action for it.

+## Is all this code my own?
+No, (not counting the imported things) I got help from friends.
+The main example of this is [this](https://github.com/PrincessFoxx/Library/blob/master/src/Core/Model/User.php#L105-L121) getter and setter.
+This was made by a discord user named **Command_String
+#6538**.
+99% of the bug fixing that I couldn't solve was assisted by a user named **Freezemage0
+#2203**